lhao03/lhao03.github.io/index.markdown

 I'm finishing up my last year of chemistry and computer science at UBC, where I like dabble in modeling molecules with functions, programming languages and computational optimization.
 Some questions and I have are:

-- how can we develop to predict and elucidate chemical properties, through first principles or semi-experimentally?
+- how can we develop methods to predict and elucidate chemical properties, through first principles or semi-experimentally?
   - how can quantum mechanical models of chemistry be improved?
-- how can formal methods in computer science be applied to chemistry?
+- how can formal methods in computer science and computational optimization be applied to chemistry?
-- how can we apply computational optimization in chemistry?

 For fun, I like buying artisanal coffee, a hobby I started since someone I'm close to was appalled I was drinking instant coffee everyday; I drink at minimum two cups a day!
 I also read fiction books and enjoy talking about nonsensical scenarios.